puli/repository/docs/at-a-glance.rst

 Tool Integration
 ----------------

-Finally, Puli provides integration layers for PHP libraries.
+Puli provides integration layers for PHP libraries.
 For example, with the `Twig extension`_ you can refer to other templates via Puli paths:

 .. code-block:: jinja